 - In the bottom click on Open Services button.

 - Find Windows Modules Installer Worker in the list, right click on it and go to its Properties.

 - In field Startup type choose Disabled.
 Now click OK.

 Important!
-It is important to remember that Windows Modules Installer Worker process helps you to keep your personal data and OS in safe from virus attacks, so it’s necessary to keep it running all time.
+It is important to remember that Windows Modules Installer Worker process helps you to keep your personal data and OS safe from virus attacks, so it’s necessary to keep it running all time.
 Disable Windows Modules Installer Worker only in case of real need!

 And a few more points concerning the high load created by TiWorker.exe:

-- Sometimes the problem can be caused by incompatible devices or their proprietary software in Windows Startup (in particular, it was found for HP Support Assistant and services of others old printers).
+- Sometimes the problem can be caused by incompatible devices or their proprietary software in Windows Startup (in particular, it was found for HP Support Assistant and services of other old printers).
 After their removal, the system high load because of the TiWorker.exe process was not repeated;

 - If the problem occurs periodically and disappears after a while, you can set a low priority for the process in the Task Manager.
-Thus, it will have to do its job longer, but TiWorker.exe will have less influence on what you are doing at the computer.
+Thus, it will have to do its job longer, but TiWorker.exe will have less influence on what you are doing on the computer.
 Run Task Manager, right click on TiWorker.exe and select Set Priority -> Low.